Lost and found dogs

 The wardens will contact you if we can identify you as the owner of the dog.

-We will return your dog to you at the Town Hall.
+We will return your dog to you at a specified location.
 There will be fees payable.

 We legally hold onto a stray dog for seven days before we can rehome them, pass them onto a rehoming organisation, or have them put down.